 Questions and answers about tinnitus, including terminology, causes and related factors, diagnosis and treatment options, and tips for prevention and reducing its severity.

-Explains sound sensitivity, discusses symptoms that can include pain, dizziness, vertigo, imbalance, and others; causes; testing; and treatment options.
+Explains sound sensitivity and discusses symptoms that can include pain, dizziness, vertigo and imbalance.
+Also explains causes, testing and treatment options.

 DID THIS INFORMATION HELP YOU?